raphw/jenesis/README.md

 ### `JavaModule`

 Used for compiling and packaging a single Java module from its sources and its resolved dependencies.
+Between compilation and packaging it runs a `Versions` step that consults the compile-scope `requires.properties` and rewrites every `module-info.class` to embed the resolved versions on each `requires` directive, so the produced jar carries the same versions that were used to assemble its module path.
 Calling `.test(engine)` or `.testIfAvailable()` adds an extra `tests` sub-module that runs the compiled tests; the `(repositories, resolvers)` overloads forward into `TestModule.withResolvers(...)` so the test runner can be fetched on the side instead of being a compile-time `requires` of the test module (see *`TestModule`* below).